-There is a high degree of uncertainty regarding the implementation and impact of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and the Paycheck Protection Program and Health Care Enhancement Act ("PPPHCE Act"), which could impact the total amount and types of assistance and benefits our tenants will receive.
+There is a high degree of uncertainty regarding the implementation and impact of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), the Paycheck Protection Program and Health Care Enhancement Act (the "PPPHCE Act") and the American Rescue Plan Act of 2021 (the "ARPA"), which could impact the total amount and types of assistance and benefits our tenants will receive.

-Recent legislation, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and the Paycheck Protection Program and Health Care Enhancement Act ("PPPHCE Act"), has provided grant funding to hospitals and other healthcare providers to assist them during the COVID-19 pandemic.
+Recent legislation, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and the Paycheck Protection Program and Health Care Enhancement Act (the "PPPHCE Act") and the American Rescue Plan Act of 2021 (the

+"ARPA"), has provided grant funding to hospitals and other healthcare providers to assist them during the COVID-19 pandemic.
 There is a high degree of uncertainty surrounding the implementation of the CARES Act and the PPPHCE Act, and the federal government may consider additional stimulus and relief efforts, but we are unable to predict whether additional stimulus measures will be enacted or their impact.
-There can be no assurance as to the total amount of financial and other types of assistance our tenants will receive under the CARES Act and the PPPHCE Act, and it is difficult to predict the impact of such legislation on our tenants' operations or how they will affect operations of our tenants' competitors.
-Moreover, we are unable to assess the extent to which anticipated negative impacts on our tenants (and, in turn, us) arising from the COVID-19 pandemic will be offset by amounts or benefits received or to be received under the CARES Act and the PPPHCE Act.
+There can be no assurance as to the total amount of financial and other types of assistance our tenants will receive under the CARES Act, the PPPHCE Act and the ARPA, and it is difficult to predict the impact of such legislation on our tenants' operations or how they will affect operations of our tenants' competitors.
+There can be no assurance as to whether our tenants would be required to repay any previously granted funding, due to noncompliance with grant terms or otherwise.
+Moreover, we are unable to assess the extent to which anticipated negative impacts on our tenants (and, in turn, us) arising from the COVID-19 pandemic will be offset by amounts or benefits received or to be received under the CARES Act, the PPPHCE Act and the ARPA.